plattjr/gameland_boataccess/README.md

 The basemap is from Stamen Designs and is available at http://leaflet-extras.github.io/leaflet-providers/preview/

 ***About The Map***\
+I was initially trying to make make multiple classes within each Gameland Designation.
+For instance, the Game Land designation would be multiple shades of green corresponding to the number of boating areas within each boundary.

-I will for sure be coming back to this map to try and get my choropleth feature to work properly.
+I will for sure be coming back to this map to try and get my multiple class choropleth feature to work properly.